Bee Research and Extension Lab

 Practical research for sustainable, productive and profitable honey and pollination industries

 The majority of Australian crops rely on honey bee pollination.
 Healthy bees are critical for our food and nutrition security, which remains under threat from pests like Varroa destructor mite and our changing climate.
+Protecting pollinators is essential not only for agricultural productivity but also for maintaining biodiversity and ecosystem health.

-Our projects and research interests focus on:
+Our projects and research focus on:

-- Honey bee nutrition
+- Honey bee nutrition and health

 Research